Project-OSRM/osrm-backend/docs/profiles.md

 - `canonicalizeStringList`

 ### Profiles for country differences
 Some countries have differing access rules for different transport types. (https://wiki.openstreetmap.org/wiki/OSM_tags_for_routing/Access_restrictions).
-Profiles countrycar, countrybicycle and countryfoot may be used as starting points for country support.
+Profiles countrybicycle and countryfoot may be used as starting points for country support.

 To enable support add  'countryspeeds' to the uselocationtags Set. e.g.